AlexCGoose/Sumiriku-Doc/Sumiriku Secret Doc.md

 ***Multiattack.*** Saichuen makes two Crooked Claw attacks and one Drain Vitality attack.

-***Crooked Claws.*** *Melee Weapon Attack:* +9 to hit, reach 5 ft. in the direction the Jiangshi is facing. *Hit:* 14 (2d6 + 5) Slashing damage.
+***Crooked Claws.*** *Melee Weapon Attack:* +9 to hit, reach 5 ft. in the direction Saichuen is facing. *Hit:* 14 (2d6 + 5) Slashing damage.
 If the target is a Medium or smaller creature, it has the Grappled Condition (escape DC 17) from one of two claws.

-***Drain Vitality.*** Saichuen draws the life force out from the forehead of a creature. *Constitution Saving Throw:* DC 15, one creature within 5 feet that has the Grappled, Incapacitated, or Restrained Condition. *Failure:* The target loses 18 (4d6) maximum and current Hit Points and Saichuen gains that many current Hit Points. *Success:* The target loses half as many current hit points.
+***Drain Vitality.*** Saichuen draws the life force out from the forehead of a creature. *Constitution Saving Throw:* DC 16, one creature within 5 feet that is willing or that has the Grappled, Incapacitated, or Restrained condition. *Failure:* 23 (5d8) Necrotic damage.
+The target's Hit Point maximum decreases by an amount equal to the Necrotic damage taken, and Saichuen regains Hit Points equal to that amount.

 <!-- ***Intimidating Presence (1/Day)***.
 Each creature within 60 feet of Saichuen that can see and hear him must succeed on a DC 15 Wisdom Saving Throw or become frightened of the barbarian for 1 minute.
 An affected creature can repeat its saving throw at the end of each of its turns only if the barbarian is out of line of sight, ending the effect on a success.
 A creature that succeeds on a saving throw from this effect is immune to the barbarian’s intimidating presence for 24 hours. -->

 ### Bonus Actions

-***Dead Dive.*** Saichuen moves up to 30 feet in a straight line, stopping if he comes in contact with a creature. *Dexterity Saving Throw:* DC 15, the first creature comes into contact with with this movement. *Failure:* The target has the Grappled and Prone Conditions.
+***Dead Dive.*** Saichuen moves up to 30 feet in a straight line, stopping if he comes in contact with a creature. *Dexterity Saving Throw:* DC 16, the first creature comes into contact with with this movement. *Failure:* The target has the Grappled and Prone Conditions.

 }}